Lucas Bohn Details Journey from Teacher to National Comedian - On Tap Magazine

 Lucas Bohn Details Journey from Teacher to National Comedian

-A few years ago Lucas Bohn was trying his luck as a standup comedian, booking gigs here and there, but not making the leap he wanted.
-One day while watching the show, Tosh.O, he was really impressed with what the comedian was doing with taking videos and doing standup about them.
+A few years ago, Lucas Bohn was trying his luck as a standup comedian, booking gigs here and there, but not making the leap he wanted.
+One day while watching the show Tosh.0, he was really impressed with what the comedian was doing: taking videos and doing standup about them.

-The images originally came from his own collection, but has grown with shots from friends, family and things he’s found on the internet.
+The images originally came from his own collection, which has grown with shots from friends, family and things he’s found on the Internet.

-For 10 days in May, Bohn will be appearing at the Drafthouse Comedy Theater in downtown DC, with his performance Lesson Plans to Late Night.
-The shows, which combine live standup comedy with stories from when Bohn was a public school teacher and uses actual examples of student work displayed on a video screen, will take place May 10-13.
+From May 3 to 13, Bohn will be at the Drafthouse Comedy Theater in downtown DC, with his performance Lesson Plans to Late Night.
+The shows, which combine live standup comedy with stories from when Bohn was a public school teacher and uses actual examples of student work displayed on a video screen, will take place May 3-6 and 11-13.

 Bohn first tried comedy while in college at Coastal Carolina University studying to become an elementary school teacher.
 He never expected it to turn into a career.
 Over the years, Bohn has performed with notable entertainers like Jimmy Fallon, Dave Chappelle and Kevin Hart, and was nominated for “Comedian of the Year” in 2013 by Campus Activates Magazine.